 Getting Started¶

 This section provides task-oriented entry points for using BrkRaw.
-Each page focuses on a common user workflow with minimal setup and practical examples.
+Each page focuses on a common workflow with minimal setup and practical examples.

 Installation¶

-pip install brkraw
+python -m pip install brkraw

 Verify the installation: